 Holiday grandeur in England

-‘The good old city’ of London is practically another character in Dickens’ A Christmas Carol, and there’s something special about spending the holiday here.
+‘The good old city’ of London is practically another character in Dickens’ A Christmas Carol, and there’s something special about spending a vacation here.

 Whether you celebrate or not, you can embrace the season with ice skating outside the British Museum and Somerset House, shopping at Harrods or simply munching on roasted chestnuts as you stroll along South Bank.
 You can also choose to visit one of the many carol services held at St Paul’s Cathedral and admire the tree in Trafalgar Square and the period displays at Kensington Palace.